Association of Chartered Certified Accountants (ACCA)

 Member | Established: 1904 | Member since 1977

-In addition to IFAC membership, ACCA is represented on key regional forums including the ASEAN Federation of Accountants (AFA), the Confederation of Asian and Pacific Accountants (CAPA), the Federation of European Accountants (FEE), the Institute of Chartered Accountants of the Caribbean (ICAC), the Pan African Federation of Accountants (PAFA), and is a member of CCAB in the UK and Ireland.
+In addition to IFAC membership, ACCA is represented on key regional forums including the ASEAN Federation of Accountants (AFA), the Confederation of Asian and Pacific Accountants (CAPA), Accountancy Europe, the Institute of Chartered Accountants of the Caribbean (ICAC), the Pan African Federation of Accountants (PAFA), and is a member of CCAB in the UK and Ireland.
 It undertakes wide-ranging capacity building work globally and has an extensive network of partnerships with other professional accountancy organizations.

-Statements of Membership Obligations (SMOs)
+Statements of Membership Obligation (SMO)